Ascendance Series: The Shadow Throne

 Avenia, Gelyn, and Mendenwal are waging war against Carthya.
 Roden and Jaron have staged a public argument in hopes that his enemies will believe Carthya's armies are disorganized and quarrelsome, while providing a cover for Roden to march out to defend the borders.
 Jaron receives word that Imogen has been captured by Avenia, but Mott insists on taking the risk of rescuing Imogen in Jaron's stead.
 Jaron sends Amarinda, Tobias, and Fink to Amarinda's home country of Bymar for their safety and to ask for Bymar's aid.

 When Jaron discovers that Avenia captured Imogen not to lure Jaron, but Mott, Jaron's most trusted man, to force information from Mott, he changes plans and breaks into the Avenian camp to rescue them.
 Mott escapes, but Imogen is shot with an arrow and presumed dead.
 Jaron is captured and after some time, Tobias joins him in his prison cell and is shocked to realize that Jaron is alive, as he and Amarinda overheard Avenian soldiers claiming that Jaron was dead.
 Upon hearing this, Amarinda decided to return to Drylliad to encourage and lead the people while Fink went on to request Bymar's aid, but Amarinda and Tobias were separated on the way back and Tobias was captured.
 They are held as prisoners until Mott and Harlowe rescue them from the camp.
 Before they leave Avenia, Jaron pays a visit to the Avenian pirates to request for their aid, but the pirates respond with unwillingness and anger.
-Erik assures Jaron that, whether or not the rest of the pirates come to Carthya's aid, he will aid Jaron.
+Erick assures Jaron that, whether or not the rest of the pirates come to Carthya's aid, he will aid Jaron.